They say what doesn’t kill you makes you stronger.

 I patiently waited to see if some sort of prince charming would find his way to me.
 10 months went by with hardly a bite, then one evening my phone flashed with a kiss notification.
 The user’s alias was Last Real Man.
 I had a chuckle and thought, probably not mate, but let’s have a look at you.

-I read the profile, which was full of spelling errors, and to my surprise I found myself attracted to this guy.
+I read the profile, which was full of spelling errors, but to my surprise I found myself attracted to this guy.
 Our interests matched and on paper we appeared to be seeking the same things in life.
 He was a tradesman and not the professional business man I usually had to deal with.
 I actually found him refreshing and exciting.
 English isn’t everyone’s strong point, so I wasn’t going to hold him to ransom over a few typos.

 Oh my god, I think I’m actually going to accept this one!
 And like that, I found myself back in the dating game.